-Printhead damage caused by improper cleaning liquid usage
+Printhead damage from improper cleaning liquids

 - Vian